Satellite Stereo Pipeline.

 From the command line

-s2p CLI has an extensive help that can be printed with the
+s2p CLI usage instructions can be printed with the

 $ s2p -h usage: s2p.py [-h] config.json S2P: Satellite Stereo Pipeline positional arguments: config.json path to a json file containing the paths to input and output files and the algorithm parameters optional arguments: -h, --help show this help message and exit